The hubby and I were channel surfing last night and ended up watching Frontline. The feature story was “Dollars and Dentists”.

 Former employees say Aspen Dental trained them in high-pressure sales.
-Corporate management scrutinizes the production of dentists and staff daily.
+One of them, now working in the Calgary dentists downtown team, says the corporate management scrutinizes the production of dentists and staff daily.
 And internal documents show that dentists get paid bonuses as key production targets are met.

 “You’ve got people who are not dentists, that are in management… they are breathing down the doctor’s back,” said Jenny Hayes, who worked as an office manager for Aspen Dental in the Chicago-area last year.
 “There are goals and if you are not hitting your goals, then you lose your job.”

 The private equity recipe is to set up corporate dental clinics in areas where people can’t afford to go to the dentist, staffed by people who are trained, but not formally trained dentists, who recommend more work than a patient really needs – like a complete exam for a patient who needs two teeth pulled, or extracting all the teeth of a patient who just had a toothache in one – for more than the patient can possibly pay.
 Then, the patients are handed off to managers who set them up with special “health-care credit cards.”